tableau/server-client-python/docs/api-ref.md

 Signs you in to Tableau Server.

-The method signs into Tableau Server or Tableau Online and manages the authentication token.
+The method signs into Tableau Server or Tableau Cloud and manages the authentication token.
 You call this method from the server object you create.
 For information about the server object, see [Server](#server).
 The authentication token keeps you signed in for 240 minutes, or until you call the `auth.sign_out` method.
 Before you use this method, you first need to create the sign-in request (`auth_req`) object by creating an instance of the `TableauAuth`.
 To call this method, create a server object for your server.
 For more information, see [Sign in and Out](sign-in-out).

 REST API: [Sign In](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#sign_in)